emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
-title= "Your path to growth, simplified" subtitle= "Going into new markets or looking to outpace new competitors?" description= "Time’s tight and growth feels complex.
-I partner with you to build clear strategies that align brand and product, clarify you innovation approach and strength creative work—to scale with confidence and impact." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true
+title= "Your path to growth, simplified" subtitle= "Scaling into new markets or needing to outshine competitors?" description= "Time’s tight and growth feels complex.
+I partner with you to build clear strategies that align brand and product, clarify you innovation approach and strength creative work." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true